 This is the sort of thing right-wing Pubs do routinely all over the South.
 This sort of racist pandering is why Bush needed to address the NAACP if only to distance himself from it and condemn it.
 And this sort of racist pandering is the reason he refused to give that address–he has no intention of distancing himself from it, and far from condemning it, the RNC is using tactics like this wherever they think they will work.

 Bush’s people, attempting to explain why he was the first President in 50 years to refuse to address the NAACP, said first that it was ‘irrelevant’ and then asked why Bush should address a ‘hostile’ group?
 ‘Because that’s what Presidents are supposed to do’ probably wouldn’t cut much ice with them as an answer.
-It’s typical–and becoming more obviously so–that this president thinks he’s the president only of the people who support with him; it you don’t–in the immortal words of Little Dick–’Go fuck yourself.’
+It’s typical–and becoming more obviously so–that this president thinks he’s the president only of the people who support with him; if you don’t?
+In the immortal words of Little Dick–‘Go fuck yourself.’
 Junior feels no need to convince all the people, or even most of them, that he’s their president too because he doesn’t consider that he is.